Infections That Pets Carry

 Dogs and cats are popular pets but can carry infections such as:

-More than 2 million cases of campylobacter infection occur each year in the United States, and C. jejuni is now the leading cause of bacterial gastroenteritis.
-Campylobacter infections are contagious, especially among members of the same family and kids in childcare or preschools.
+More than 2 million cases of campylobacter infection happen each year in the United States, and C. jejuni is now the leading cause of bacterial gastroenteritis.
+These infections are contagious, especially among members of the same family and kids in childcare or preschools.
 Infection is treated with antibiotics.

-- : can occur when a person is bitten or scratched by a cat infected with Bartonella henselae bacteria.
-Symptoms include swollen and tender lymph nodes, fever, headaches, and fatigue, which usually resolve without treatment.
+- : can happen when a person is bitten or scratched by a cat infected with Bartonella henselae bacteria.
+Symptoms include swollen and tender lymph nodes, fever, headaches, and tiredness, which usually ease without treatment.
 However, a doctor may prescribe antibiotics if the infection is severe.
 Cat scratch disease rarely causes long-term complications.

 - : a serious illness caused by a virus that enters the body through a bite or wound contaminated by the saliva from an infected animal.
 Animals that may carry the rabies virus include dogs, cats, raccoons, bats, skunks, and foxes.
 Widespread immunization of dogs and cats has decreased the transmission of rabies in these animals and in people.
 Human rabies is rare in the United States, and a vaccine is available for treatment following a bite from a potentially rabid animal.

-- : is transmitted by ticks infected by the Rickettsia ricketsii bacteria.
-Symptoms of RMSF include high fever, chills, muscle aches, and headaches, as well as a rash that may spread across the wrists, ankles, palms, soles, and trunk of the body.
+- : spread by ticks infected by the Rickettsia ricketsii bacteria.
+These ticks are frequently carried by dogs.
+Symptoms include high fever, chills, muscle aches, and headaches, and a rash that may spread across the wrists, ankles, palms, soles, and trunk of the body.
 RMSF, which can be treated with antibiotics, is most common in the south central and the mid-south Atlantic regions of the United States.

 - : contracted after contact with a parasite found in cat feces.
-In most healthy people, toxoplasmosis infection produces no symptoms.
-When symptoms do occur they may include swollen glands, fatigue, muscle pain, fever, sore throat, and a rash.
+In most healthy people, toxoplasma infection causes no symptoms.
+When symptoms do happen, they may include swollen glands, tiredness, muscle pain, fever, sore throat, and a rash.
 In pregnant women, toxoplasmosis can cause miscarriage, premature births, and severe illness and blindness in newborns.
 Pregnant women should avoid contact with litter boxes.
 People whose immune systems have been weakened by illnesses such as HIV or cancer are at risk for severe complications from toxoplasmosis infection.

 - Dog and cat bites: may become infected and cause serious problems, particularly bites to the face and hands.
 Cat bites tend to be worse, partly because they are deeper puncture wounds.
 Significant bites should be washed out thoroughly.
 Often these bite wounds require treatment in a doctor's office or emergency room; antibiotics are sometimes necessary.